danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

     information_ratio = calculate_information_ratio(df_ret_after_second_year_comb2, 'Ticker', 'PFL', 'BM')
     print(f'Information Ratio: {information_ratio}')

-We get **Information Ratio: -0.0** which means there is no real alpha which confirms a lot of the observations we have made from the last **Line Chart** and the **Box Plot**.
+We get **Information Ratio: -0.0** which means there is no real alpha and confirms a lot of the observations we have made from the last **Line Chart** and the **Box Plot**.

 Finally, let's explore the monthly smple returns for our portfolio and look at the correlations of each Ticker.
-We'll use our custom function *plot_ticker_correlations* to plot the correlation matrix.
+We'll use our custom function *plot_ticker_correlations* to plot the **Correlation Matrix**.

     df_pricing_mth = get_pricing_data(df_pricing_filtered.copy(), 'Month')
     date_filter3 = (df_pricing_mth['Date'] >= two_years_after_min_date_str)